sst/guide/_chapters/add-a-create-note-api.md

 - The AWS JS SDK assumes the region based on the current region of the Lambda function.
 So if your DynamoDB table is in a different region, make sure to set it by calling `AWS.config.update({ region: "my-region" });` before initializing the DynamoDB client.
 - Parse the input from the `event.body`.
 This represents the HTTP request body.
-- It contains the the contents of the note, as a string — `content`.
+- It contains the contents of the note, as a string — `content`.
 - It also contains an `attachment`, if one exists.
 It's the filename of file that has been uploaded to [our S3 bucket]({% link _chapters/create-an-s3-bucket-for-file-uploads.md %}).
 - We read the name of our DynamoDB table from the environment variable using `process.env.tableName`.
 We'll be setting this in our `serverless.yml` below.
 We do this so we won't have to hardcode it in every function.
 - The `userId` is the id for the author of the note.
 For now we are hardcoding it to `123`.
 Later we'll be setting this based on the authenticated user.